iloire/asp.net-mvc-example-invoicing-app/README.md

 ## TAGS:

+**0.8**
+ * Improved the way the invoice and invoicedetail entity play together in the application for better UX
+   * Making the invoice details views always display with their invoice parent object on the left.
+ * Added partial views for encapsulation (ex: edit and add)
+ * Added footer with aggregate data to invoice details lists.

 **0.7**
  * Added DateTime editor template to be able to edit datetime fields accross de application
  * Added jQuery UI calendar functionality to datetime editor fields.